 Go to Luckenbach

 This world-famous Texas dance hall is always family-friendly, according to longtime property manager Virgil.
 “There are folks who come here now as adults that grew up sleeping under the picnic benches and playing underneath those oak trees,” he says.
 And indeed, the venue is welcoming, with a General Store that sells everything from souvenirs to toys, and the Feed Lot, which offers kid-friendly fare like funnel cakes, grilled cheese, cherry limeade and more.
-There’s live music every night of the year, except Thanksgiving and Christmas, and whether it’s a free show or if you need a ticket, the experience is the same—totally unforgettable.
+There’s live music every day of the year, except Thanksgiving and Christmas, and whether it’s a free show or if you need a ticket, the experience is the same—totally unforgettable.

 Watch the Bats